Notice of Required Disclosures

 This disclosure informs students of their rights and the University's policies concerning access to and privacy of student educational records.

-Questions on FERPA can be directed to the Vice President for Student Affairs Office 559.278.2541.
+Questions on FERPA can be directed to the Vice President for Student Affairs and Enrollment Management Office 559.278.2541.

 Teacher Preparation Programs